Offer

 It's also important to note that Bovaer is broken down in the animal's digestive system and is not present in the meat, milk, or skin.
 I hope this helps clarify things, please reach out if you have any further."

 It is probably best to not get me started on my feelings regarding cattle and methane emissions... that will be a whole blog on its own.
-I will Broth of Life are VERY against Bovaer feed for cattle, for "environmental" or ANY other reason.
+Broth of Life are VERY against Bovaer feed for cattle, for "environmental" or ANY other reason.
 This will entail a full blog of it's own with references to peer reviewed papers as to why we should be avoiding the use of this new trial cattle feed product.

 In conclusion, the presence of tapioca starch, or maltodextrin, in broth products raises questions about the integrity of a brand and the importance of transparency in labelling.
 As a consumer, it is crucial to be aware of these deceptive practices and advocate for clearer labelling standards to protect our health and well-being.